teknopaul/binjs/binjs/doc/api/tui/DateInput.md

 # DateInput

-Sublasses tui.Input and only permits date to be entered in various forms. this is currently quite basic validation.
+Sublasses tui.Input and only permits date to be entered in various forms.

+This is currently quite basic validation.
 Validation is not very strict, dates must be numbers in the form `xx` delim `yy` delim `zz` where delim is any of `" " / \ - .` Subseqeunt code should determine which order the integers come in, be it European or US format.

 ----------------------------